 -

-Internal linking: Linking your pages together helps Google understand how your content is connected.
-It also keeps users on your site longer—who doesn’t love a good rabbit hole of information?
+Internal linking: Linking your pages together helps Google understand how your content connects.
+It also keeps visitors engaged longer by guiding them to related content.

 -